zaknesler/forum/readme.md

 ```

 Also, visit the `.env` file and make sure that your database and application settings are properly set.

+So far you need the following third party services (All offer good enough free services to actively use, if you want to expand, go right ahead):
+  - Algolia (search features)
+  - Uploadcare (user profile images)
+  - Mailgun (Email management.
+If you're developing, use Mailtrap instead)

 Next, run the migration to get the tables.
 ```